Rodney L. Cook

 J.D.
 University of Oklahoma, 1983

-Rodney Cook is a director of the Oklahoma City law firm Jennings Cook & Teague.
+Rodney Cook is an attorney with the Oklahoma City law firm Phillips Murrah, PC.
 His practice focuses on all areas of tort litigation with special emphasis on product liability, warranty, insurance and fraternity law.
 He serves as national and local counsel for numerous product manufacturers and insurers representing their interests in Oklahoma and throughout the United States.
-AV rated by Martindale-Hubbell, Cook has been selected as an Oklahoma Superlawyer and recognized as counsel in the National Law Journal’s list of Top Ten Defense Verdicts of 2000.
+AV rated by Martindale-Hubbell, Cook has been selected as an Oklahoma Superlawyer and recognized as counsel in the National Law Journal’s list of Top of Ten Defense Verdicts of 2000.
 He has served on the faculty of OU’s Graduate School of Trial Advocacy and teaches Civil Pretrial Litigation at the College of Law.